 Bring your hiking maps and books and plan your day right there, while enjoying your coffee on their deck.

 What can you eat there?
-For vegan options, try the Smashed Avocado Toast, or a slice of almond butter toast with bananas.
+For vegan and vegetarian options, try the Smashed Avocado Toast, or a slice of almond butter toast with bananas.

 Seasonal fruit and muesli are another nice way to begin the day!
 If you eat eggs, try their egg on Ciabatta options.